26 Mar How to Bring Back a Disaster Lawn

 Step 6: Add Top Soil (Optional)

 The best thing to do after aerating your lawn is to feed your lawn nutrients.
 Top dressing your lawn with organic topsoil or compost benefits your lawn in many ways.
 It increases the quality of your soil, increases the effectiveness of fertilizer, and increases CEC, also known as cation exchange capacity.
 CEC is a measure of the ability of soil to hold nutrients.
 You can read more about it in our blog on How to Top Dress Your Lawn with Compost or Composting 101.
 Lastly, organic topsoil or compost promotes beneficial microbial populations and contains a healthy amount of carbon.
 Learn more in Why is Carbon Important to Your Lawn.
-This step can also be performed before installing new grass, plugs or seed—just be sure to apply the top soil before installation.
+This step can also be performed before installing new grass, plugs, sod pods or seed—just be sure to apply the top soil before installation.
 This can help your new lawn establish successfully as it gives the grass more beneficial nutrition.
 Do not apply top soil to a new lawn for at least a year after establishment.

 Step 8: Apply Fertilizer